These days, businesses are no longer answerable only to their customers or a single owner.

 Simplify Your ESG Reporting

-ESG reporting requires a lot of information from all levels of your organization.
+ESG reporting requires a lot of information from all levels of your organization as well as from third parties.
 Many companies will outsource this work, but it can still be time consuming and expensive to manage consultants who will rely on your staff to pull the necessary data points for them.

 FigBytes is the first fully integrated SaaS platform that bridges existing data systems, corporate ESG strategies, and internationally recognized sustainability standards.
 It integrates data and helps streamline all aspects of ESG reporting including:

 - Climate Accounting

 - Diversity, Equity & Inclusion

 The result is a dynamic reporting tool with results that can be shared with employees or the public.
 As a cloud-based solution, it requires no on-site hardware, and can be customized to your operations.
 FigBytes easily populates reports with the information you need, and saves employees time, since once the integrations are in place, reporting can be updated automatically.

 Your ESG reporting requirements can feel complex, but they don’t have to be.
 FigBytes is designed to work for reporting companies across multiple sectors, including financial services, healthcare, automotive & transport, manufacturing, technology, services, and government.